-There are only a very few places left on earth where all people are treated equal irrespective of their nationality, race, creed, religion, gender or orientation, and one of amongst them ‘was’ internet.
-Recently, with the net neutrality losing its ground to cheap tactics of some greedy ISPs (Internet Service Provider), this one place will also be infested with people who discriminate based on allegiance (if, I can say so).
+There are only a very few places left on earth where all people are treated equally irrespective of their nationality, race, creed, religion, gender, or orientation, and one of them ‘was’ the internet.
+Recently, with online neutrality losing its ground to cheap tactics of some greedy ISPs (Internet Service Providers), this one place also will be infested with people that discriminate based on allegiance (if, I can say so).

-To give you a gist of what Net Neutrality is, it is an idea that all websites should be treated equal, or to put it in a more elaborate manner all data that is available online should be treated the same, irrespective of the user, content, geo-location, hosted party, device used etc.
+To give you a gist of what Net Neutrality is, it’s thought that all websites or networks should be treated equally, or to put it in a more elaborate manner all data that is available online should be treated the same, no matter the user, content, geo-location, hosted a party, device used, etc.

-For example, let’s consider our ISP to be the same, if I was accessing Linkedin and you were accessing Slideshare, net neutrality forbids our ISP from charging us differently for accessing different sites/portals.
+For example, let’s consider our ISP to be identical, if I want to be accessing Linkedin and you were accessing Slideshare, net neutrality forbids our ISP from charging us differently for accessing different sites/portals.

-However, this status quo was changed by the TSPs (Telecom Service Providers) when they started an all-out war against Over-the-Top (OTT) services.
+However, this established order was changed by the TSPs (Telecom Service Providers) once they started an all-out war against Over-the-Top (OTT) services.

-Earlier and even now in most cases, the revenue models of the TSPs were more of voice dominated and less of data dominated.
-Post dotcom burst, with the exponential increase in data driven services, many OTT services leveraged the infrastructure of these TSPs to deliver their services.
-And this resulted in conflict of interests, because TSPs believe OTTs eats into their revenues, in reality that’s not the case.
-Most of the TSPs have seen a steady increase in data driven revenues with the advent of OTTs.
+Earlier and even now in most cases, the revenue models of the TSPs were more of voice dominated and fewer of knowledge dominated.
+Post dotcom burst, with the exponential increase in data-driven services, many OTT services leveraged the infrastructure of these TSPs to deliver their services.
+And this resulted in a conflict of interest because TSPs believe OTTs eat into their revenues, actually, that’s not the case.
+Most of the TSPs have seen a mild increase in data-driven revenues with the advent of OTTs.

 There are two scenarios that can arise from this,

-- Hidden costs, which cannot be quantified arises.
+- Hidden costs, which cannot be quantified arise.